 Experience Georgian life at first hand

-The dining table will be set with real food, and the room guides and costumed servants will be in position to share their stories about the Wordsworths – and some of the house’s other colourful residents.
+The dining table is set with real food, and the room guides and costumed servants are in position to share their stories about the Wordsworths – and some of the house’s other colourful residents.

-On Sundays, families will be able to borrow Explorer Bags full of trails, tools and toys to help them delve into the nooks and crannies of the house and garden.
+On all Saturdays and Sundays in the holidays, families can borrow Explorer Bags full of trails, tools and toys to help them delve into the nooks and crannies of the house and garden.

-Whatever day you visit, reproduction toys and dressing up clothes – in all sizes – will be waiting in the children’s bedroom.
-The quills and ink will be ready in the clerk’s office, while in the kitchen, there will be an 18th-century recipe to taste.
+Whatever day you visit, reproduction toys and dressing up clothes – in all sizes – are waiting in the children’s bedroom.
+The quills and ink are ready in the clerk’s office, while in the kitchen, there's an 18th-century recipe to taste.
 And, if you have a musical bent, feel free to pick out a tune on the harpsichord.